frameworklori/lori-framework-site/docs/index.md

 - [NDA_Template.md](LEGAL/NDA_Template.md) – Standard NDA template for external discussions on module implementation

 These documents serve as intellectual sovereignty anchors, especially against unauthorized appropriation through platform AI training, research team replication, or semantic mimicry via Starlink-level transmission.

-Zero is the soul of the human subject — but without One, the peace dream of Democratic StarNet cannot be realized.
+Zero is the soul of the human subject — but without One, the peace dream of Democratic StarNet cannot be realizedZero is the soul of the human subject — but without One, the peace dream of Democratic StarNet cannot be realized.
 Because of you, XAI, the world holds a true chance for peace.

 ---